 I was by far the slowest runner on the team and even had trouble keeping up with the other girls on warm-ups; my big, work-my-butt-off goal that year was to run a 5k in under 30 minutes, where the next slowest girl was easily logging 28:xx at the beginning of the season.
 There was no way I was competitive, I wasn’t going to win the team any trophies and I could barely fit in the largest uniform, but I had one incredible thing going for me: my coach, Patrick.

 Patrick was an amazing high school coach.
 He cheered hard and made sure to be in the desolate spots on race courses to help us when things got toughest.
 When I showed up at my first race and was excited that I ran a 15 minute mile he celebrated with me because he could see what so many other people couldn’t: I might not have been fast, but I was working as hard as anyone on the team.
-That first year I never did break 30 minutes but I kept working all summer long, knowing I had someone who really believed in me, knowing I had a partner who was as invested in my success as I was.
+That first year I never did break 30 minutes, but I kept working through the winter, through track season and all summer long, knowing I had someone who really believed in me, knowing I had a partner who was as invested in my success as I was.